trang1618/treeheatr-manuscript/manuscript.md

 The user can define a customized layout for a specific set of nodes and combine that layout with the automatic layout for the other nodes.

 As default, *treeheatr* automatically performs clustering when organizing the heatmap.
-To order the features, clustering is run on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
+To order the features, clustering is run separately on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
 To order the samples, clustering is run on samples within each terminal node of all features.
 *treeheatr* uses the `daisy()` function in the [*cluster*](https://cran.r-project.org/web/packages/cluster/) R package with the Gower metric [@doi:10.2307/2528823] to compute dissimilarity in both continuous and nominal categorical feature types.
 We note that, while there is no definitive guideline for proper weighting of features of different types, the goal of the clustering step is to improve our interpretability of the tree-based model and not to make precise inference about each cluster.